cxesmc/climber-docs/docs/getting-started.md

 ### 2. Create the system-specific Makefile.

 To compile CLIMBER-X, you need to generate a Makefile that is appropriate for your system.
-In the folder `config`, you need to specify a configuration file that defines the compiler and flags, including definition of the paths to the `NetCDF`, `LIS`, `FFTW` libraries.
-You can use another file in the config folder as a template, e.g.,
+In the folder `config`, you need to specify a configuration file that defines the compiler and flags, including definition of the paths to the `NetCDF`, `FFTW`, `coordinates`, and `LIS`,  libraries.
+Note that it can be convenient to install `FFTW`, `coordinates` and `LIS` as subdirectories of the `src/` folder, to be sure they are compiled consistently with CLIMBER-X.

+You can use another configuration file in the config folder as a template, e.g.,

 ```